azze-ddine/Q-A-Chatbot/README.md

-- The project requires you to have some knowledge of Python, install python version between 3.10 and 3.14 then we will use some helping modules which you can download using the python-pip command or wmdline directly.
+- The project requires you to have some knowledge of Python, install python version between 3.10 and 3.14 then we will use some helping modules which you can download using the python-pip command or Command line directly.
 - pip install tensorflow
 - pip install keras
 - pip install pickle